Caserta-Concepts/docker_eval/README.md

 Note:

 1. When open the notebook, to get editing access, might need to left click the 'Not Trusted'(in the top-left corner) to turn into 'Trusted'

-2. When finished this test,
+2. When finished this test:

       2.1. 'ctrl-C' twice to shut down the Jupiter and stop the docker container